spatialthoughts/qgis-tutorials/source/docs/sampling_raster_data.rst

    :align: center

 2. Once the layer is loaded, select the :guilabel:`Identify` tool and click anywhere on the layer.
-You will see the temperature value in celcius as the value or Band 1 at that location.
+You will see the temperature value in celsius as the value or Band 1 at that location.

 .. image:: /static/sampling_raster_data/images/2.png